 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive additional pastoral support in school, they will ensure that contact by telephone will be made weekly by the relevant member of staff.
-Details of any communication will be recorded in the safeguarding file for that child.
+Details of any communication will be recorded on CPOMS.
 It will be reviewed regularly to ensure it remains current during these measures.